How to Install Permanent Bollards

 There are two main categories of bollards:

-• Permanent bollards provide a high level of impact protection.
+- Permanent bollards are typically made of concrete, iron, steel, stainless steel, or heavy aluminum.
+When installed properly, they provide a high level of impact protection.

-• Temporary plastic bollards are easy to install and transport, and also can be quickly replaced if damaged.
-These removable bollards are used more as a visual reference than for protection, as these highly flexible dividers won’t damage a car and usually bounce back after impact.
+- Temporary plastic bollards are easy to install and transport, and also can be quickly replaced if damaged.
+They are used more as a visual reference than for protection, as these highly flexible dividers won’t damage a car and usually bounce back after impact.

 Pre-Installation Tips

-If you require specific impact-resistance requirements, consult with a structural engineer before beginning your installation.
-Many local municipalities or power companies will also come out to ensure your digging area does not reach water lines, gas lines, cable lines, or underground wiring.
+If you require specific impact resistance requirements, consult with a structural engineer before beginning your installation.
+Many local municipalities or power companies will also come out to ensure your digging area does not reach water, gas lines, cable lines, or underground wiring.
 Or you can consult outdoor site plans if they are available.

 If all else fails, consider using an x-ray to check the ground and make sure digging will not do any damage or pose a safety risk.
 When digging into existing concrete, clean the surface with a broom or pressure washer before you begin digging.

-First, core through the concrete.
-A core drilling rig can help you get the job done.
+First, core through the concrete using a core drilling rig.
 To determine the diameter of the hole, measure the circumference of the bollard’s base and add another two inches around.
 Mark the diameter with chalk or a marker.
-Use a shop vac or the pump of your choice to suck out any standing water.
+Use a shop vac to suck out any standing water.

 After removing a sufficient layer of concrete, use a post hole digger to dig the hole.